nih-cfde/training-and-engagement/docs/General-Tutorials/Jekyll_Tutorial.md

     install bundle
     ```

-    #### Step 2: Additional Windows requirements: Fix TimeZone issues

-    ```
-    gem install tzinfo
-    gem install tzinfo-data
-    ```

-    In the Gemfile edit to include:

-    ```
-    gem 'tzinfo-data'
-    ```

 === "Linux"

-    ## Install Jekyll using Windows Subsystem for Linux (WSL)

-    The installation follows some of the steps from this [tutorial](https://connelhooley.uk/blog/2018/03/11/installing-jekyll) but with modifications for updated software.
-A Ubuntu terminal on Windows 10 OS was used for this
+    The installation follows uses Windows Subsystem for Linux (WSL) and follows some of the steps from this [tutorial](https://connelhooley.uk/blog/2018/03/11/installing-jekyll) but with modifications for updated software.
+A Ubuntu terminal on Windows 10 OS was used for this tutorial.
-    tutorial.

-    #### Step 1: Setup Ubuntu terminal
+    **Setup Ubuntu terminal**

     Search for `Turn Windows features on or off` on the
     the Windows start search bar.
 Check the `Windows Subsystem for